Anuj0403/Online-Property-Tax-Management-System-/README.md

 # To run web app do the following things:

-1. Run the npm start command and run on local host
+1. Run the npm start command

 2. Login in the admin by the credentials